udayrana116/Stock-Data-ETL-with-AWS-Glue-and-Athena/README.md

 7. And under Database se;ect the one we created above.
 8. Now we can see the tables crawled under Tables and we can query the Stocks data we pulled.

+## Workflow
+To orchestrate the pipeline we can set the triggers under Workflows adn schedule the AWS Glue Jobs and crawler.